Federica-Giardina/JAGS/README.md

 # JAGS

-Run and compare models fitted with ml and JAGS
+Run and compare models fitted with lm and JAGS